Midwife Negligence Leading To A Birth Injury Claims Guide – How Much Compensation Can I Claim?

 Erb’s Palsy, also known as Obstetric Brachial Plexus Palsy, is a disability that can be caused by medical negligence.
 It develops if the baby becomes stuck during birth after their head emerges but the shoulders get stuck.
 This position can damage key nerves in the brachial plexus, limiting the child’s mobility.
 Again this is an incurable disability, although it can be treated with physiotherapy.

-Unfortunately, negligence on the part of a midwife, doctor or another medical professional can cause, or fail to prevent or worsen the child developing Erb’s palsy.
-If your child has developed Erb’s palsy due to midwife negligence, or another sort of medical negligence, you could be entitled to make a midwife birth injury claim worth tens of thousands of pounds or more.
+Unfortunately, negligence on the part of a midwife, doctor or another medical professional can cause, or fail to prevent the child developing Erb’s palsy.
+If your child has developed Erb’s palsy due to midwife negligence, or another sort of medical negligence, you could be entitled to make a midwife birth injury claim.

-Remember, it’s about to claim as much compensation as you can to ensure that going forward, your child can get the medical treatment they need and has the best quality of life.
-Call Legal Expert today, to see if you could be entitled to make midwife negligence claims.
+Remember, it’s about claiming as much compensation as you can to ensure that going forward, your child can get the medical treatment they need and has the best quality of life.

 Legal Expert has an excellent track record of helping claimants claim compensation for ectopic pregnancy medical negligence cases.
 If you have experienced an ectopic pregnancy medical negligence case, call Legal Expert today to see if you are entitled to compensation.